- Why cut office space, and not employees?

 With Hubble, you can rent a full-time office by the month or longer.
 It’s completely free to find your next office with Hubble, and with over 5,000 offices in London alone, we’re confident that our platform will have everything you need—with live availability.
 You’ll also:

 - Secure the best rates with our unrivalled market data and relationships with the top workspace providers worldwide.

 - Get our own dedicated advisor who will manage your search, and viewings and help negotiate on your behalf—helping you to also save on internal resources.

 At Hubble, we also offer Part-Time Offices — your very own office, two or three days a week.
-Renting an office for 2 or 3 days a week has never been an option for businesses before, but to bring this innovation to life, we’ve partnered up with London’s top workspace providers so you can:
+Renting an office for 1-3 days a week has never been an option for businesses before, but to bring this innovation to life, we’ve partnered up with London’s top workspace providers so you can:

-- Access the same office 2 or 3 days a week
+- Access the same office 1-3 days a week

 - Say goodbye to hefty deposits on office space